project-chip/connectedhomeip/docs/testing/integration_test_utilities.md

 There are several test utilities that can be used to simulate or force behavior on devices for the purposes of testing.

-When using any of these utilties it is important to inject the errors at the point where they are running through the MOST code that they can.
+When using any of these utilities it is important to inject the errors at the point where they are running through the MOST code that they can.

 If the cluster uses the [ClusterLogic](./unit_testing_clusters.md) pattern, this